 - (1) Advertising and promotional direct mail.
 Printed material that meets the definition of "direct mail" and the primary purpose of which is to attract public attention to a product, person, business, or organization, or to attempt to sell, popularize, or secure financial support for a product, person, business, or organization.
 As used in this subdivision, "product" means tangible personal property, digital property, or a service. - (1)(1a) Analytical services.
 Testing laboratories that are included in national industry 541380 of NAICS or medical laboratories that are included in national industry 621511 of NAICS. - (1a)(1b) Ancillary service.
 A service associated with or incidental to the provision of a telecommunications service.
 The term includes detailed communications billing, directory assistance, vertical service, and voice mail service.
 A vertical service is a service, such as call forwarding, caller ID, three-way calling, and conference bridging, that allows a customer to identify a caller or manage multiple calls and call connections. - $\frac{\text{(1b)}(1c)}{\text{(1c)}}$ through $\frac{\text{(1d)}(1e)}{\text{(1e)}}$ Reserved for future codification purposes. - (1e)(1f) Audio work.
-A series of musical, spoken, or other sounds, including a ringtone. - (1f)(1g) Reserved for future codification purposes. - (1g)(1h) Audiovisual work.
-A series of related images and any sounds accompanying the images that impart an impression of motion when shown in succession. - $\frac{(1h)(1i)}{(1i)}$ Reserved for future codification purposes. - (1i)(1j) Bundled transaction.
+A series of musical, spoken, or other sounds, including a ringtone. - $\frac{(1f)(1g)}{(1g)}$ Reserved for future codification purposes. - (1g)(1h) Audiovisual work.
+A series of related images and any sounds accompanying the images that impart an impression of motion when shown in succession. - (1h)(1i) Reserved for future codification purposes.

+- (1i)(1j) Bundled transaction.
 A retail sale of two or more distinct and identifiable products, at least one of which is taxable and one of which is exempt, for one nonitemized price.
 Products are not sold for one nonitemized price if an invoice or another sales document made available to the purchaser separately identifies the price of each product.
 A bundled transaction does not include the retail sale of any of the following: - a.
 A product and any packaging item that accompanies the product and is exempt under G.S.
 105-164.13(23). - b.
 A sale of two or more products whose combined price varies, or is negotiable, depending on the products the purchaser selects. - c.
-A sale of a product accompanied by a transfer of another product with no additional consideration.
+A sale of a product accompanied by a transfer of another product with no additional consideration. - d.
+A product and the delivery or installation of the product. - e.
+A product and any service necessary to complete the sale.